Dear Healthcare Provider:

 Medicare Fee Schedule

 The information you provide on the test requisition should accurately reflect the medical reasons for requesting the specified tests.
-The patient's record should include all required documentation to support the test order and the medical necessity of such tests.
-At the time of the test request, specific diagnostic information demonstrating the reason why the test was ordered should be documented in the patient's record.
+The patient’s record should include all required documentation to support the test order and the medical necessity of such tests.
+At the time of the test request, specific diagnostic information demonstrating the reason why the test was ordered should be documented in the patient’s record.
 ICD-10 coding is required.
-In the event of a Medicare or compliance audit or request for medical necessity documentation, Aegis may request a copy of your medical record documentation to support the medical necessity of the test that was ordered.
+In the event of a federally funded program or contractor, third party payer, or compliance audit or request for medical necessity documentation, Aegis may request a copy of your medical record documentation to support the medical necessity of the test that was ordered.

 Aegis has consultants who are available to discuss provider questions about Aegis's testing.
 These consultants can be contacted at 877.552.3232.